metacity/joensuu-busmap/README.md

 ### routeStops.php

 `routeStops.php` will return an ordered list (array) of way points for a given route ID (emphasized earlier). **The route ID is given as a query parameter `route_id`**.
 So the HTTP GET request will be made to  `routeStops.php?route_id=113`, for example.
-The returned JSON array will consist of the following JSON objects:
+The returned JSON array will consist of the following JSON objects (route stops):

 | Field            | Type              | Optional | Example value   |
 | ---------------- | ----------------- | -------- | --------------- |